anssilaitila/contact-list/README.txt

 Looking for a simple yet comprehensive directory plugin for a WordPress website?
 If the answer is YES, then you are in the right place!

-Contact List is a dedicated directory plugin to manage and create address books, company/business directories, yellow pages, and numerous other member directories right inside WordPress without any bells and whistles.
+Contact List is a dedicated directory plugin to manage and create address books, company/business directories, yellow pages, and numerous other member directories right inside WordPress.

 * A simple method of listing contacts on a WordPress website
 * Email contacts immediately from the front-end form
 * Contact directories created by importing data from a CSV file or via a publicly accessible form
 * CSV import & export
 * Customize the contact card completely, either via settings or by creating a custom template

-All this is about the Contact List plugin!

 * [Contact List Plugin Demos](https://www.contactlistpro.com/contact-list/)
 * [Documentation](https://www.contactlistpro.com/docs/)